monkey-patches/monkey-react-scripts/README.md

 # monkey-react-scripts
 Monkey react script runner: Customize react-scripts webpack config without eject or fork

-Many of you want to add small change to your webpack config created by create-react-app. but you don't want to eject. or use other scripts like [configurable-react-scripts][configurable-react-scripts] or [custom-react-scripts][custom-react-scripts] because of update delay.
+Many of you want to add a small change to your webpack config created by create-react-app. but you don't want to eject. or use other scripts like [configurable-react-scripts][configurable-react-scripts] or [custom-react-scripts][custom-react-scripts] because of update delay.